azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% bubble Niki %}
   That's right, I'm both an idol and a cook.

-  I was thinking about that for a while, but then I thought if all I could think off was cooking I'd just make one ingredient called food.
+  I was thinking about that for a while, but then I thought, if all I could think of was cooking, I'd just make one ingredient called food.

   That picture you just took is of me and food.
-It's a in different taste than the picture of me eating sweets the day before right?
-My face expression changes depending on the kind of food I make and eat.
+It's a different taste than the picture of me eating sweets the day before, right?
+My facial expression changes depending on the kind of food I make and eat.

   No matter what, I love cooking.
-I thought it wouldn't be a bad idea for my fans to see me like that but...what do you think?
+I thought it wouldn't be a bad idea for my fans to see me like that, but...what do you think?
 {% endbubble %}

 {% bubble Niki %}
   ....?
 "Sounds like you, but it's going to make for one hungry pamphlet"?

   Nyahaha.
-It really *would* make people hungry if all they saw was pictures of me and my food right?
+It really *would* make people hungry if all they saw was pictures of me and my food, right?
 But, that's all I've got.

   Please give the pamphlet a read, and get as excited as you can for the live--I'll perform a live that will make the dinner after the show taste even better!